genebean/leachremote/README.md

 The first time you pull the application up on a device you will need to scroll to the bottom and enter some information about your device running WebRemote.
-This informaiton will be save in a cookie so that you don't have to enter it every time.
+This information will be saved in a cookie, so that you don't have to enter it every time.

 ## Installing on webserver